-A tender was issued in 2016 for the supply of electricity in accordance with the Decree on Green Public Procurement.
-The Company took into account the provisions and requirements of the aforementioned decree and signed an agreement on the supply of 100% of electricity produced from renewable sources.
+A tender was issued in 2017 for the supply of electricity in accordance with the Decree on Green Public Procurement.
+The Company took into account the provisions and requirements of the aforementioned decree and signed an agreement on the supply of 80% of electricity produced from renewable sources.
 Energy that is produced from environmentally friendly, renewable sources does not use fossil fuels, while the production of energy from renewable sources does not drain natural resources.
 Thus, the burden on the environment from greenhouse gases, harmful emissions and radioactive waste is reduced.

 As a socially responsible company, Modra zavarovalnica also supports environmentally oriented activities.
-It separates waste, works to reduce the use of paper, collects used printer cartridges and responds to charitable campaigns.
-To that end, it is also developing various web applications that reduce the need for printing and that facilitate faster and more reliable notification and communication procedures.
+The company separates waste, works to reduce the use of paper, collects used printer cartridges and responds to charitable campaigns.
+To that end, it is also developing various web applications that reduce the need for printing and that facilitate faster and more reliable notification procedures and information.
 Plastic bottle caps are collected throughout the year.
-In 2016, we supported the 'You, Me and Us for Slovenia' project, the aim of which is to raise the awareness of youth about the importance of a healthy environment and attitude to nature, and the recycling of materials that can be used as raw materials for further processing.
+We supported the 'You, Me and Us for Slovenia' project again in 2017.
+The aim of that project is to raise the awareness of youth about the importance of a healthy environment and attitude to nature, and the recycling of materials that can be used as raw materials for further processing.